DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

-As states above we achieve a code coverage of 85%.
+As stated above, we achieve a code coverage of 85%.
 If we achieved 100% we would still not trust that no error could occur.
-This is because it is almost impossible to test every scenario possible we tests like these.
+This is because it is almost impossible to test every scenario possible we tests like these. __We should explain why.__
 This can also be seen in real life, where people are being employed to find bugs in code.

 Our code coverage does not include testing through testing of third party packages.
 We have chosen to assume that these do as expected.